Just Kick the Ball, Bro! Harrison Butker, Cancel Culture, and the Gospel

 Most importantly, did people see Jesus in Harrison’s speech?
 Because frankly, I didn’t.

-Listen to a powerful discussion about how to faithfully follow Jesus in a post Christian world
+Listen to a powerful discussion on how to faithfully follow Jesus and respond to cancel culture

 Are there people in your life who aren’t following Jesus?